ryjen/ryjen.github.io/content/post/what-ive-learned-from-ekchart-tolle.md

 A few enlightened individuals have appeared about 2500 years ago (Budda, Jesus, Laozi).
 The basic dysfunction has not really needed to evolve until the time we are presently in.
 Given the amount of dysfunction in the recent history with world wars, population, technological and environmental doomsdays humans face a stark choice.
 Evolve beyond the Ego or die.

 Eckhart likes to depict the ego as a mind-made entity, a "little me" that lives inside us, that forms a fictional self.
 Most people "identify" with it and are completely wrapped up in satisfying its needs as if without it, they would cease to exist.
 It is always needy, comparing, always causing suffering to its host and others in very cunning ways.
 It can be hard to distinguish.
+Some common food for ego are roles, like job function, gender, parent and child.

 Most people are unaware of or deny a stream of "thinking" in their heads.
+The fact is, thinking is a body function you have little control over.
+You can only  be aware of it.

 Einstein's quote on the ego implies that you should think more.... but in fact identifying with thinking is the fundamental problem.
 And yes, you can have an ego about being so "ego-less".

 Its also important to identify the collective human ego as well.
 As anything that separates you and others from the "oneness" of all things in the universe.
 Things like gender, race, wealth, location, politics, etc, are all things that the ego will use.